 What are third-party metrics in reporting?

-In addition to Quantcast reported numbers for delivery and performance (internal) reporting, Advertisers are using third-party ad servers for billings, reporting or both.
+In addition to Quantcast-reported numbers for delivery and performance (internal) reporting, Advertisers are using third-party ad servers for billing, reporting, or both.
 Third-party metrics are the values we receive from these third-party ad servers.

 Who has access to third-party metrics?

-Customers who’s campaigns are managed by Quantcast and delivered via a third party ad server are eligible for in-platform reporting.
+Customers whose campaigns are managed by Quantcast and delivered via a third-party ad server are eligible for in-platform reporting.

 Who uses third-party metrics?

-Third Party metrics are used by our customers in order to validate and manage delivery across multiple DSPs.
-This allows them to centralise delivery, gain unified insights and more.
+Our customers use third-party metrics to validate and manage delivery across multiple DSPs.
+This allows them to centralize delivery, gain unified insights, and more.

 Why do “budget-delivered” and other derived metrics not live in the third-party metrics section?

-Budget delivery is calculated based on the pricing model set by the customer.
-Once this has been set and the customer has chosen their measurement partner, there is going to be only a single budget delivery value per adset.
-This could be sourced from our third-party ad server or internally and hence it is not present exclusively on the third-party metrics section.
+Budget delivery is calculated based on the customer’s pricing model.
+Once this has been set and the customer has chosen their measurement partner, there will be only a single budget delivery value per ad set.
+This could be sourced from our third-party ad server or internally, and therefore, it is not exclusively present in the third-party metrics section.

 What's the data freshness of third-party vendors?